Home » Business Email Etiquette Articles » How to Apologize to Contacts if You are Hacked

 But first…

-You want to figure out how this happened in the first place so it will not occur again.
-Lack of IT staff, knowledge, or employee training?
-Not keeping virus software updated and following best practices is usually the culprit.
+You want to figure out how this happened so it will not happen again.
+Is it a lack of IT staff, knowledge, or employee training?
+The primary reasons are not updating virus software and not following best practices.

-The most common reason that websites get hacked is not keeping up with website and security updates.
-Being a WordPress Consultant, I can speak from experience that many folks do not keep their sites updated.
+The most common reason websites get hacked is not keeping up with website and security updates.
+As a WordPress Consultant, I can speak from experience that many folks do not keep their sites updated.
 Then, they are surprised when they get hacked.
-Three this week alone.

 You need to determine the source of the problem and put proper practices and policies in place so you can be confident this will not happen again.
 This information will need to be included in your notice about the situation.
 Doing so will reflect you understand what happened and are better positioned to avoid future occurrences.